ybillchen/Dendrogram/README.md

 $ cd Dendrogram/
 $ pip install -e .
 ```
 The `-e` command allows you to make changes to the code.
-Remove it if you don't want to do so.
-The package has not been published to `PyPI` yet.
+Remove it if you don't want to do so. `dendrogram` has not been published to `PyPI` yet.

 ## Usage